vitorfdl/polscript-vscode/README.md

 # Polscript README
-This is a hightlight colorizer for polscript, to be used in Visual Code.
+This is a hightlight colorizer for polscript, to be used in Visual Code.<br>
-It's based on Groovy language, and itsn't done yet.
-But is better than nothing.
+It's based on PHP language, and itsn't done yet.
+But is better than nothing.<br>
 Please, contribute if you can!
 Any help counts ! =]

 ![highlight example](example.png)